provide

 class MyProvider(Provider):

 • Want to create a child class instance when parent is requested?
-Add a source attribute to provide function with a parent class while passing child as a first parameter
+Add a source attribute to provide function with a parent class while passing child as a source

 from dishka import provide, Provider, Scope